 Basically, cell stress means that your cells are under attack – this is where the “aging and living” thing comes in.
 Every day your cells are potentially being damaged by the decline of antioxidants that comes with the territory of aging, and other damage that comes with the whole “living” thing.

 This combination of internal and external factors diminishes the cell's ability to cope.
 Rather than acting optimally, our cells become increasingly stressed, meaning we are constantly in a firefighting mode to keep our bodies functioning.
 To us that means feeling more fatigued, those pesky afternoon energy slumps, trouble focussing at work, feeling slammed the day after intense exercise, slow recovery from illness, and feeling or seeing the effects of aging more prominently.
 In other words, feeling crap.

 It then makes sense that if your cells are performing at their best, you are too.
 The trillions of cells within you form the foundations of your health.
-When your cells are healthy, a positive domino effect occurs where the health of your whole body is supported and you can get on with really living.
+When your cells are healthy, a positive domino effect occurs, including stimulation of your innate immune responses, where the health of your whole body is supported and you can get on with really living.

 How can MitoQ help combat cell stress?

 MitoQ is an advanced cell health technology that was created at a university in New Zealand to address the very issue at the heart of cell stress, and it's a world-first human health breakthrough.

 As we've established, your mitochondria need good levels of antioxidants to avoid an excess of free radicals and stress proteins building up and causing damage, but your body's natural levels can decline with age.